Illinois Marathon: Annual Shoe Drive

-27th Mile Celebration Victory Bash

 2009 Illinois Marathon

 Over 8,000 runners participated in the first annual Illinois Marathon.
 The 2009 Illinois Marathon Champaign was a central location in the Midwest, attracting runners from cities such as Minneapolis, Chicago and St. Louis.
 Based on a report done by the Champaign Sports Commission, the total estimated economic gain from the year's marathon was nearly $4.4 million.
 Amongst the biggest changes made in the 2010 race will be the course route.
 Due to traffic issues at Meadowbrook Park in Urbana last year, where parts of the race were held, runners will now be heading into the park at mile marker 8 instead of 4.

 Notable Events

 Volunteers Rally

 The inaugural Illinois Marathon was near cancellation due to the lack of volunteers as of March 16, 2009.
 The event had about 100 volunteers and needed about 100 to 150 more in order to hold the race safely.
 Local officials set an April 1, 2009 deadline for the event planners to have enough staff to keep the 7,600 runners safe at the 311 intersections crossed during the race.
 Lt.
 Jon Swenson of the Champaign Police Department said, "There's people coming from all over the continental United States and four foreign countries, and it's not something you can cancel on a moment's notice, we indicated our concerns to them about the urgency to get their volunteers secured so we know we're prepared to move forward with the event."
 After the information that the marathon might get canceled was made public, 350 people volunteered within four days.